Otcomgit/OTCOMToken/README.md

 - Ensure the developer wallet is set correctly before enabling trading.
 - Use the blacklist feature to mitigate bot attacks shortly after launch.
 - Carefully manage tax percentages to maintain contract balance.

+## Key steps:

+- Add liquidity first: Liquidity will be added before enabling trading.
+- Enable trading: Once liquidity is added, trading will be enabled.
+- Blacklist users buying within the first 5 blocks(you can change this block): After trading is enabled, for the first 5 blocks, anyone buying from the Uniswap pool will be blacklisted and permanently restricted from trading.

 ## License
 MIT License